University of Oxford Logo University of OxfordDepartment of Computer Science - Home

 Current Work

-I am working on the relation between logic, inference, and compositional distributional semantics (cf. this paper and this paper, which recieved the best long paper award at *SEM 2013).
+I am working on the relation between logic, inference, and compositional distributional semantics (cf. this paper and this paper, which received the best long paper award at *SEM 2013).
 I am also interested in linking tensor-based models of semantics with deep learning.

 I recently completed work with Mehrnoosh Sadrzadeh and Chris Heunen as an editor on the production of a book entitled Quantum physics and linguistics: a compositional, diagrammatic discourse, first published by Oxford University Press in February 2013.